Skip to main content

-When you create an account with your email using OpenSea, you’ll be prompted to set up a two-factor verification method.
+When you purchase your first item with your email wallet using OpenSea, you’ll be prompted to set up a two-factor authentication method.
 This security method will be used when you take certain sensitive actions using your self-custodial wallet, such as purchasing an item or exporting your private key.

 You have two options for MFA: SMS texts sent to your mobile device if you reside in the U.S. or Canada, or an authenticator app, such as Google.
 For directions on setting up Google Authenticator, visit their Help Center.